2022 | 2023 Academic Year

 Note: Faculty may apply for multiple awards unless otherwise directed by their CFLC.
 Contact your CFLC for more information.

-Best Design (Online and Blended)
+Best Design

-What you'll need for a Best Design application
+What you'll need for a Best Design Application

 You’ll need the following before submitting your course for a Best Design award:

-Best Delivery (Online and Blended)
+Best Delivery

-The Best Delivery award is given to instructors who demonstrate engaged learning within their online course.
+The Best Flexible Course Delivery award is given to instructors who demonstrate engaged learning within their online course.
 In contrast to the Best Design award, which is given based on how the course is structured, the Best Delivery award is given based on what instructors do to support their students within an online course.
 Instructors submitting applications for Best Delivery should be able to explain how they are present within their course in multiple ways with demonstrated impact.

-What you'll need for a Best Delivery application
+What you'll need for a Best Delivery Application

 For a Best Delivery application you will need to be prepared to present on the delivery of your course.
 Therefore, you’ll need the following: